 The idea of enacting a bona fide service tax has been a recurring one in our state in recent years.
 In 2003, the Red Cedar Coalition, of which the Michigan Educational Association is a member, considered a much more modest 1% service tax in exchange for a 1% reduction in sales tax.

 The issue was officially addressed earlier this year after several Standard & Poor reports reduced Michigan’s credit rating and warned of dire financial consequences stemming from the repeal of Michigan’s Single Business Tax and the state’s chronic budget crisis.
 In an effort to balance the budget, the Governor proposed a 2% service tax on virtually every service except those falling within the categories of education and medicine.
+(Note: Link no longer available).
 The proposal was met with fierce opposition by various service industries.

 Services Hastily Targeted